Helping ‘Reforest Sri Lanka’ to increase its donations by 20%.

 Main Objectives

-We determined that our main objective is to increase user sign ups and improve active donations to the organization.
+I determined that our main objective is to increase user sign ups and improve active donations to the organization.
 A large portion of our users are found to be using mobile to login to their accounts.

-I also noticed the current website does not allow volunteers to sign in or log in, leading me to question whether they can actually register for events using this site.
+I also noticed the current website does not allow volunteers to signup or log in, leading me to question whether they can actually register for events using this site.
 Upon further investigation it was found that the website only displays past events in a list format and does not publish any future events.
 Visually, there was also a lack of hierarchy and priority in the way information was presented.

 I also looked at other websites of popular environmental organizations to further my research on what a useful website is comprised of.
 Some takeaways of what made them successful included:

-• Well-structured navigation
+Well-structured navigation

-• Compelling visual content to illustrate the organization’s achievements and goals
+Compelling visual content to illustrate the organization’s achievements and goals

-• Clear CTAs to make a donation, and communication of the impact of them, showing donors how their contributions make a difference
+Clear CTAs to make a donation, and communication of the impact of them, showing donors how their contributions make a difference

-• Clear and easy shopping experience for eco-friendly items and plants
+Clear and easy shopping experience for eco-friendly items and plants

 Starting with Questions…